Following

 This is

-users who build websites using WordPressis one of the most common bad habits.
+users who build websites with WordPressis the most common bad habit after.

-keeping unused plugins is not a good idea.- Unused plugins consume server resources, potentially slowing down your website;
+Keeping unused plugins is not a good idea.- Unused plugins consume server resources, leading to a slow website;

-- Plugins may contain vulnerabilities; unused ones should be deleted;
+- Plugins may contain vulnerabilities; those not in use should be deleted;

 - Too many plugins may cause website errors.

-Solution:You should delete unused plugins from your website to save hosting resources and reduce the risk of being attacked.
+Solution:You should delete unused plugins from your website to save website resources on one hand and reduce the risk of website attacks on the other.

-This issue is most severe on some corporate websites, where their sites are almost all built by others, so you often see dozens of update notifications.
+This issue is most severe on some corporate websites.
+Their websites are almost always built by others, so it's common to see dozens of update notifications.
 When WordPress or plugins have vulnerabilities, they are fixed through version updates.
-If you don't update, the vulnerabilities remain, threatening your website's security.
+If you do not update, the vulnerabilities remain, threatening your website's security.

 Solution:Always keep WordPress and plugins updated to the latest versions.
-If updating WordPress versions and plugins on domestic servers is not smooth, you can use the following methods to update manually.
+If updating WordPress versions and plugins is problematic on domestic servers, you can use the following method to update manually.

-- Manual Plugin Update_Method for Manually Upgrading WordPress Plugins
+- Manual Plugin Update_Methods for Manually Upgrading WordPress Plugins

 - Automatic Update Failed_Several Methods to Manually Update WordPress Version

-You might feel that your small website won't be targeted, so you don't prioritize website security.
+You always feel that your small website won't be targeted, so you don't prioritize website security.
 But in reality,

-no matter how small your website is, don't assume it's 100% safe.
-Solution:Use a secure website administrator password.
+Even if your website is small, don't assume it's 100% secure.
+Solution:Use a secure administrator password.
 In addition to a secure password, you can also change the website backend login address, using

-WPS Hide Logincan easily handle it.
-If your website data is important, it's also recommended to install a firewall plugin to help block some malicious crawlers and attacks.
+WPS Hide Logincan easily handle this.
+If your website data is important, it is also recommended to install a firewall plugin, which can help block some malicious crawlers and attacks.

-4. Using Pirated Themes/Plugins or Letting Licenses Expire
+4. Using Pirated Themes and Plugins or Letting Genuine Ones Expire

-In China, copyright awareness hasn't fully caught up, so many still choose to use pirated themes or plugins.
-It could also be that you bought a genuine license but didn't renew it after expiration, preventing you from getting the latest updates.
-Moreover, if the original author's income decreases, they might abandon the project, leaving no guarantee for future services.
+In China, copyright awareness hasn't fully caught up, so many people still choose to use pirated themes or plugins.
+It could also be that you bought a genuine license but didn't renew it after it expired, resulting in no access to the latest updates.
+Moreover, if the original author's income decreases, they might abandon the project, leaving you without future support.

 Solution:If funds allow, try to support genuine themes and plugins; if funds are insufficient, consider using other free plugins to replace some functions.